The best things to do in La Habana

 Music, dance and joy all day long

 La Habana breathes music and joy in every corner.
 It’s impossible not to listen to musicians playing rumba in the streets.
 It’s beautiful and contagious.
 The Cuban people are very receptive and cheerful.
-At night there are several bars and venues that offer live music where you can dance until dawn.
+At night there are several bars and venues that offer live music and the best salsa places where you can dance until dawn.
 Get ready!
 Cubans dance very well and do not get tired.

 Beaches were not my main goal in La Habana, so I preferred to get to know the famous Cuban turquoise sea close to Trinidad, a less touristic region and perfect for day-trips.
 I had my New Year celebration in Trinidad and it was really AMAZING.
 I’ll talk about this in the next post.

 *** Vanessa Costa is a Brazilian expat living in Barcelona.
-She works as a trend consultant and on social innovation projects.
+She works as a brand strategist and content creator in Spain and Brazil.
 You can check her works here.